spences10/scottspence.com/posts/customising-fonts-in-tailwind-css-and-daisyui.md

 I'll go over adding in new fonts for Tailwind and also extending the daisyUI themes.

-In this post I'll detail adding custom fonts to a SvelteKit project and also extending the daisyUI themes.

 If you not familiar, [daisyUI] is a plugin for Tailwind that adds a ton of additional utility classes component classes to enable you to move fast when building sites.